MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-demon-list-bans-thumbnails.md

 ---
-title: Geometry Dash Demon List Bans Thumbnails
+title: Geometry Dash Demon List Bans Level Thumbnails
 desc: The Geometry Dash Pointercrate Demon List has started banning irrelevant thumbnails from their website in response to verifiers using their video thumbnails to advertise on the website.